beAuthentic/ac-blog/docs/content/_posts/2022-07-11-6-strategies-building-relationships-with-students.md

     > Create an opportunity that allows students to interact and collaborate with different classmates.

 5. Find a way to connection
-    > [AskClass] is an EdTech tool that allows everyone to share their thought, perspective, feeling, etc.
+    > [AskClass] is an EdTech tool that allows everyone to share their thought, opinion, feeling, etc.

     > The tool has many game activities and open questions highlighting individual hobbies, interests, goals, etc.

 6. A good listener
     > Small talk is necessary to break down the formality and awkward barrier.